aleksanderkatan/klockilol4dupf/README.md

 For Linux:

 just clone and run launcher.py, hopefully works
+<br/><br/>

+If you want to create an .exe yourself, use `pyinstaller --onefile .\klockilol4dupf.py`.
+The resulting file will be in a `dist` directory, and will need to be moved to the `game` directory to work.

 ## Controls
 - W, A, S, D or ARROW KEYS - movement